 - 1. Upon successful completion of prerequisite courses and NURS 1314, the applicant will be given credit for NURS 1118, NURS 1121, and NURS 1148. - 2.
 Nursing advisors generally initiate the advanced standing process.
 Students are required to electronically sign the form and pay the applicable fees. - 3.
-It is the student's responsibility to ensure that this is completed prior to applying for graduation.
+It is the student's responsibility to ensure that the advanced standing process is completed prior to applying for graduation.
 Please reach out to a nursing advisor to initiate this process and/or verify that this process is underway. - 4.
 The student must enter NURS 2218 within one (1) calendar year after completing NURS 1314. - 5.
-The student must complete the major area courses required for the Associate Degree in Nursing within three semesters. - 6.
+The student must complete the major area courses required for the degree within three semesters.
+The clock starts with the first enrollment in the Career Ladder instance of NURS 2218. - 6.
 Students transitioning to NURS 2218 must submit the remainder of their clinical requirements (see NSP 02.01, starting with bullet no. 2) no later than the Friday before classes begin.

-Responsible Person Action
+Responsible Person Action 1.
 Be fully admitted to OSU-OKC.

-2. Meet general requirements for admission to the

-Charlent Nurse Science Department

-Student 3.
-Meet all criteria for admission into NURS 1314 and

-provide documentation to the Nurse Science
+2. Meet general requirements for admission to the Nurse Science Department Student 3.
+Meet all criteria for admission into NURS 1314 and provide documentation to the Nurse Science Department Department Head 1.
+Advise student as to placement requirements for enrollment Dean for final approval as needed 1.
+Advise track who live mere then 250 miles from computer requirements for enrollment

-Department

-Department Head Advise student as to placement requirements for

-Health Sciences Advisor enrollment

-Division Head for final approval as needed